theJaxon/unlocker/readme.txt

 1. Introduction
 ---------------

-Unlocker 2 is designed for Workstation 11, Player 7 and Fusion 7.
+Unlocker 2 is designed for Workstation 11, Player 7, ESXi 6 and Fusion 7.

 If you are using an earlier product please continue using Unlocker 1